 Emily Dubberley, Erotic World Book Day originator, founder of Cliterati.co.uk and sex writer, says, “The joy of reading erotica is that it allows you to explore worlds that you might not dare to in real life, and 'try on' new experiences for size.
 Conversely, writing erotica allows you to express – and sometimes hone - your desires, and share them with other people, should you so wish.
 And both can be incredibly educational.”

 Erotic World Book Day proved that 'if you build it, they will come'.
 Over 300 erotic authors, (including many of the top names in the genre) attended the event.
-It was also supported by Smut UK and Eroticon, along with numerous independent and traditional publishers worldwide.
+It was also supported by several adult industry businesses as well as numerous independent and traditional publishers worldwide.

 You can still check out the party – which includes sex ed cabaret hosted by award-winning composer, lyricist and performer Desmond o' Connor, hot audio erotic poetry, and a huge amount of diverse erotica, along with some seriously sexy (and educational) discussions, on the Erotic World Book Day Party Page (Please note that all competitions are now closed – though the entries are still well worth reading, which is why we've left them up).